-“Youth work takes a holistic approach with young people.
+"The key purpose of youth work is to enable young people to develop holistically, working with them to facilitate their personal, social and educational development, to enable them to develop their voice, influence and place in society and to reach their full potential.
 It starts where they are at in terms of developmental or physical location – the relationship between young people and youth worker is entirely voluntary – youth work often only works because of the voluntary relationship.
-Many professionals work with young people, but principally, only in youth work is it the choice of the young person to engage with the professional.
-Youth Work seeks to promote young people’s personal and social development and enable them to have a voice, influence and place in their communities and society as a whole.
 It builds resilience and character and gives young people the confidence and life skills they need to live, learn, work and achieve.”

 Youth work is a distinct educational process adapted across a variety of settings to support a young person’s personal, social and educational development.